garrandall/popular-music-data/tracks/ooo-la-la-la-teena-marie.md

 Falling to you, falling after you
 Falling

-Ooh, sweet thing, you got me singing
+Oh, sweet thing, you got me singing
 Ooo la-la-la-la-la-la-la-la-la-la
 Sweet thing, whoa, you got me singing
 Ooo la-la-la-la-la-la-la-la-la-la